-Under section 21 of the IC Act, a consumer is required to disclose every matter known to them or that a reasonable person in the circumstances could be expected to know is relevant to the insurer’s decision to accept the risk.
+Under section 21 of the IC Act, a consumer is required to disclose every matter known to them – or that a reasonable person in the circumstances could be expected to know – that is relevant to the insurer’s decision to accept the risk.

-What is relevant to disclose is often determined by the questions in the proposal or application for insurance.
-For instance, if the proposal questions a consumer about previous criminal convictions, then the consumer knows that this issue is relevant to the insurer’s decision to accept the risk.
+What is relevant to disclose is often determined by the questions in the application for insurance.
+For instance, if the application questions a consumer about previous criminal convictions, then the consumer knows that this issue is relevant to the insurer’s decision to accept the risk.

 Insurers have the responsibility of proving what information is relevant to their decision to accept the risk.
-An insurer may prove this by reference to its underwriting guidelines, which usually set out risks that A document that sets out what a person wants to happen to their money and other property after they die. be accepted and the relevant premium and conditions attaching to that risk.
+An insurer may prove this by reference to its underwriting guidelines, which usually set out risks that will be accepted and the relevant premium and conditions attaching to that risk.
 The undisclosed matter must be relevant to that insurer as distinct from insurers generally.

 Section 33 of the IC Act prevents an insurer from imposing a more onerous duty of disclosure on any insured than is required by the IC Act.

-If a policyholder makes an incorrect statement in connection with a proposed insurance policy, it will not be a Making a statement or doing something that is false, to try to get someone to do something they would not otherwise do, for example buy goods of poor quality. if the statement was based on a belief held by that policyholder and a reasonable person in the circumstances would have held that belief (s 26(1)).
-Any statement made by a policyholder in connection with a proposed insurance contract shall not be taken to be a misrepresentation unless the consumer knew, or could reasonably be expected to have known, that the statement would have been relevant to the insurer’s decision to accept the risk (s 26(2)).
+Any statement made by a consumer in connection with a proposed insurance contract shall not be taken to be a misrepresentation unless the consumer knew, or could reasonably be expected to have known, that the statement was relevant to the insurer’s decision to accept the risk (s 26(2) IC Act).

-An insurer’s remedies for non-disclosure are defined in the section 28 of the IC Act, which provides that where a policyholder fails to comply with their duty of disclosure or makes a misrepresentation to the insurer before the contract is entered into, an insurer cannot avoid the contract or deny the claim, but is entitled to reduce its liability for a claim to the extent that would place it in the position it would have adopted had there been no misrepresentation or non-disclosure.
-The courts have interpreted this section to allow insurers to reduce their liability to nil in circumstances where they would not have accepted the risk but for the non-disclosure or misrepresentation.
+An insurer’s remedies for a relevant failure are set out in section 28 of the IC Act.
+This provides that where a relevant failure occurs, an insurer cannot avoid the contract or deny the claim, but is entitled to reduce its liability for a claim to the extent that would place it in the position it would have adopted had there been no relevant failure.
+The courts have interpreted this section to allow insurers to reduce their liability to nil in circumstances where they would not have accepted the risk but for the relevant failure.

-This means that an insurer may not avoid the policy or reduce its liability if it would have accepted the risk for the same premium and on the same terms and conditions despite the non-disclosure or misrepresentation.
-An insurer may avoid the contract if a non-disclosure or misrepresentation is fraudulent.
+This means that an insurer may not avoid the policy or reduce its liability if it would have accepted the risk for the same premium and on the same terms and conditions despite the relevant failure.
+An insurer may avoid the contract if a relevant failure is fraudulent.